azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 **CICD:**
 - You need to configure policy url in pipeline using step **5** defined [here](https://github.com/azsk/DevOpsKit-docs/tree/master/03-Security-In-CICD#adding-svts-in-the-release-pipeline)

+- Make sure that the variables you have configured have correct names and values.
+You may refer [this table.](https://github.com/azsk/DevOpsKit-docs/blob/master/03-Security-In-CICD/Readme.md#advanced-cicd-scanning-capabilities)

 - To validate if pipeline AzSK task is running with Org policy.
 You can download release logs from pipeline.
 Expand "AzSK_Logs.zip" --> Open file under path "<YYYYMMDD_HHMMSS_GRS>/ETC/PowerShellOutput.LOG" --> Check for message at the start of command execution "Running AzSK cmdlet using ***** policy"